 There are three features on this panel and they’re all great at keeping your account secure.

 - Get alerts about unauthorized logins does exactly what it sounds like.
 If an account connects or attempts to connect from an unusual location or device, you’ll immediately be alerted so you can take the necessary precautions.

 - Two-factor authentication is a powerful tool for keeping your account secure.
 Every time anyone wants to log in to your account, they’ll have to enter a special code provided on the spot by Facebook (you can choose different tools when you turn this feature on).
 If someone steals your password but doesn’t have your phone, they won’t be able to access your account.
+However, certain methods also have their drawbacks.
 Learn more about the advantages and risks of two-factor authentication here.

 - The last feature is self-explanatory – choose 3 to 5 friends to contact if you get locked out.
 Technically, this doesn’t make your account more secure, but it can help you recover it if you get locked out or if you forget your login information.
 The friends you choose will receive codes that will let you back into your account.
 Make sure you trust them!

 It’s important to keep track of which devices have access to your Facebook and to avoid malware, but there’s an even easier way to help keep your account secure – create a strong password!
 We’ve got some great tips on avoiding weak passwords and creating strong ones.